Emily Wilde's Encyclopaedia of Faeries

 So when she arrives in the hardscrabble village of Hrafnsvik, Emily has no intention of befriending the gruff townsfolk.
 Nor does she care to spend time with another new arrival: her dashing and insufferably handsome academic rival Wendell Bambleby, who manages to charm the townsfolk, muddle Emily’s research, and utterly confound and frustrate her.

-But as Emily gets closer and closer to uncovering the secrets of the Hidden Ones—the most elusive of …
+But as Emily gets closer and closer to uncovering the secrets of the Hidden Ones—the most …

 reviewed Emily Wilde's Encyclopaedia of Faeries by Heather Fawcett (Emily Wilde, #1)